keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/config.md

       to put into the same auto-generated [KeptnApp](app.md).
       The default value is 30 (seconds).
     * **cloudEventsEndpoint** -- Endpoint where the lifecycle operator posts Cloud Events.
-    * **blockDeployment** -- An option used to block the deployment of the application until the pre-deployment tasks and evaluations succeed.
+    * **blockDeployment** -- If set to `true` (default), application deployment is blocked until the pre-deployment tasks and evaluations succeed.
+      You can set this field to `false` when building up your pre-deployment tasks and evaluations
+      so that your application is deployed
+      even if the pre-deployment tasks and/or evaluations fail.
       For more information see the
       [non-blocking deployment section](../../components/lifecycle-operator/keptn-non-blocking.md).